solita/solita.github.com/_posts/2015-08-07-open-train-data.md

 ![Architecture](/img/open-train-data/architecture.png)

 I think this is all very neat!
 The public API is separated from our originating system through several layers.
 The only component with write-access is the Open Data Updater.
 Everything else only needs a read-only access to one port in another service.
 From a DevOps perspective, it's super easy to update, since we can shut down any service without affecting others and update it independently (as long as the Database schema stays the same).
-This was my first time running containerization in a product environment and I'm impressed how convenient everything has been.
+This was my first time running containerization in a production environment and I'm impressed how convenient everything has been.
 Nice and simple.

 And since we are aiming for simplicity, all the data is immutable.
 Once a train has been updated in any way in the original database, the Open Data Updater replaces this train in the Open Data database.
 And with Java 8 streams, (almost) everything is immutable in the code as well.